What to Expect

 Arona Mostov, Camps and Immersive Experiences Specialist

 Arona has been a Moishe House community member in three cities (Columbus, OH, Boston, and NYC) and is thrilled to help plan memorable camp experiences for the community.
 Arona loves Moishe House in that it supports diverse Jewish communities around the world.
 Arona attended The Ohio State University, studying International Relations & Diplomacy, Russian, and Middle Eastern Studies.
 She also studied at Tel Aviv University and interned with the Tel Aviv Board of Tourism.
 Arona has a background in international student advising, international education and programming, and immigration law.
-She can be found baking the perfect babka, teaching barre classes, and spending time with her cat, Herzl.
+Most recently, Arona served as Immigration Associate at Memorial Sloan Kettering Cancer Center.
+Arona can be found baking the perfect babka, teaching barre classes in New York City, and spending time with her cat, Herzl.